Hands on: Huawei Sound X review

 Early verdict

 The Huawei Sound X is a little perplexing, to say the least.
-It looks like a smart speaker, but for those of us outside of China it can only act as a regular Bluetooth speaker –and without any portability or the extra inputs to appeal to audiophiles.
+It looks like a smart speaker, but for those of us outside of China, it can only act as a regular Bluetooth speaker – without any portability or the extra inputs to appeal to audiophiles.

-Without information on pricing too, it's difficult to pass a considered verdict on the Sound X – if it's under $100 / £100 / AU$150, it could be a compelling alternative to the Apple HomePod for those who don't like the idea of a voice assistant listening in to their conversations.
+Without information on pricing too, it's difficult to make any kind of verdict on the Sound X – if it's under $100 / £100 / AU$150, it could be a compelling alternative to the Apple HomePod, for those who don't like the idea of a voice assistant listening in to their conversations.

 As you go up the price scale though, the lack of smart features in most territories could prove a problem for Huawei.